 We’ve all experienced brief dental sensitivity when biting into cold ice cream or sipping a hot beverage.
 However, if your dental sensitivity occurs often and lingers for over 30 seconds at a time, you might be in need of this dental procedure.
 Your pain may vary in severity from day to day, but this prolonged sensitivity is a possible sign of damage to the nerve within your tooth.
 Therefore, it is important that you bring this to the attention of your dentist immediately.

 While inflammation of the gum tissue can be indicative of periodontal disease or gingivitis, you might also experience this symptom as a result of an infection within the tooth.
 Inflammation of the gums should always be addressed with your dentist, particularly it is accompanied by pain, swelling, and a raised bump or pimple around the problem area—these could all point to the possible need for a root canal.

 Is the pain from your tooth emanating to the jaw or your head?
 This can be caused by a deep infection within the tooth.
 You might even experience an ear pain if the infection is affecting your molar.
 If you have these symptoms, this dental pain is likely more severe than your typical cavity.

-If you’ve been experiencing these symptoms, then it is time to visit the dentist!
+If you’ve been experiencing these symptoms, then it is time to visit your local River North or Loop dentist!
 Call Downtown Dental today to schedule your visit to one of our convenient Chicago locations.